Lessani252/FastSGWR/README.md

 If you use this package in your work, please cite the following articles:

 1. Lessani, M. Naser, and Zhenlong Li.
 "SGWR: similarity and geographically weighted regression."
 International Journal of Geographical Information Science 38, no. 7 (2024): 1232-1255. (https://doi.org/10.1080/13658816.2024.2342319)
 2. Lessani, M. Naser, and Zhenlong Li.
 "Enhancing the Computational Efficiency of the SGWR Model and Introducing Its Software Implementation."
 Annals of GIS (2025).
+"Under review"

 Overview
 --------